Chapter 12.36

 C. Rental Fees.
 Rental fees for the use of the community center are listed in the master fee schedule adopted by resolution of the city council.

 1. Payment in Kind.
-Upon the prior approval of the city council, the city may accept rental payments from community groups through in-kind contributions to the city including, but not limited to, improvements to the community center or other city-owned facilities.
+Upon the prior approval of the city council, the city may accept rental payments from charitable nonprofits through in-kind contributions to the city including, but not limited to, improvements to the community center or other city-owned facilities.
 This section is intended, for example, to allow the Sedro-Woolley Rotary Club to establish a rental credit in the amount of the value of an improvement to a city-owned facility.

-2. Community Group Eligibility.
-To be eligible to receive the rates for community groups (rate table in subsection C of this section), the person, group or organization must submit a request to and receive approval from the mayor or designee.
-To approve the reduced rate, the mayor or designee shall find that the group meets the definition of a community group and that the event provides a benefit to the citizens of the city of Sedro-Woolley.
-Such decision shall be final.
+2. Charitable Nonprofit Eligibility.
+To be eligible to receive the rates for charitable nonprofits (listed in the master fee schedule adopted by resolution of the city council), the group or organization must submit a request to and receive approval from the mayor or designee.
+To qualify for the reduced rate, the group shall be a charitable nonprofit providing benefits and services to the citizens of the city of Sedro-Woolley.
+Any decision by the city regarding eligibility shall be final.

 3. Definitions.